miklevin/MikeLev.in/_posts/2025-07-15-woggle-bug-ai-code-refinement.md

 script* down.
 It's all a linear script designed to get the user to proceed straight through in a next, next, next fashion using `Ctrl`+`Alt`+`y` as the next.
 Answering `n` to anything will drop you out of the demo.
-It's like *choose your own path* adventure with only one path, haha!
+It's like *choose your own path* adventure with only one path, ahaha!

 This is all to allow me to create a very carefully crafted experience where all the features of the product are expressed in an engaging step-by-step demo where